Kettle River (St. Croix River tributary): Sections of river

-From the falls to the confluence of the St. Croix, the Kettle continues to drop at a moderate rate with frequent riffles and occasional class I rapids.
+From the falls to the confluence of the St. Croix, the Kettle River continues to drop at a moderate rate with frequent riffles and occasional class I rapids.
 The rapids increase in frequency, but not intensity as the river approaches the St. Croix.
 This last section of the river is some of the best canoeing available in the state with manageable rapids, good fishing, frequent wildlife sightings (including bears) and absence of other people.

-White water recreation on the Kettle River

-The Kettle River hosts class III-IV white water rapids that are frequently paddled by kayakers, canoeist, and rafters.

 Tributaries

-The Kettle flows into the St. Croix River 10 mi east-northeast of Pine City.
+The Kettle River flows into the St. Croix River 10 mi east-northeast of Pine City.

 Near its headwaters the river collects the West Branch Kettle River, which flows southeastwardly from its source near Wright.
 Other tributaries include the Dead Moose and Split Rock rivers, which join the Kettle in Carlton County, and the Moose Horn, Willow, Pine and Grindstone rivers, which join it in Pine County.
 Wolf Creek, in Banning State Park, drops over a 12 ft waterfall just before it enters the Kettle River.